rock-core/tools-pocolog2msgpack/README.md

   -s [ --size ] arg (=8)                Length of the size type.
 This should be
                                         8 for most machines, but it can be 1, e.g. on robots.
-  -c [ --container-limit ] arg (=10000) Maximum lenght of a container that will
+  -c [ --container-limit ] arg (=300000)
-                                        be converted.
-This option should only
+                                        Maximum length of a container that will be read and converted.
+This option
-                                        be used if you have old logfiles from which we can't read the container size properly.
+                                        should only be used if you have old logfiles from which we can't read the container size properly and have to
+                                        limit the size of containers.
+Otherwise
+                                        sometimes the size is read incorrectly
+                                        and very large chunks of memory are converted.
   --only arg                            Only convert the port given by this
                                         argument.
   --start arg (=0)                      Index of the first sample that will be
                                         exported.
-This option is only valid if only one stream will be exported.
+This option is only useful if only one stream will be exported.
   --end arg (=-1)                       Index after the last sample that will
                                         be exported.
-This option is only valid if only one stream will be exported.
+This option is only useful if only one stream will be exported.
 ```